Maximize Your Deductions Now. A Trump Presidency Means You Could Lose Them

 Ebell directs the Center for Energy and Environment at the Competitive Enterprise Institute.
 The group runs a website, SafeChemicalPolicy.org, that exists to downplay the health and ecological impacts of chemicals.

-If the incoming EPA takes its cues from Ebell’s group, the agency’s coming decisions on some widely used farm chemicals won’t be […]
+If the incoming EPA takes its cues from Ebell’s group, the agency’s coming decisions on some widely used farm chemicals won’t be hard […]

 Read the Full Article